Jump to content

 While red remains dominant in most English-speaking countries, it has been modified and adapted to suit various cultural preferences.
 In several European countries (such as Spain, Switzerland and Italy), the brand’s colour shifted to green once the company began promoting fresher and healthier products.

-Indeed, green is synonymous with ecology which has become a priority in these countries and become a part of their values.
+Indeed, green is synonymous with ecology which has become a priority in these countries and has become a part of their values.

 This marked a strategic shift for the brand in Europe, aimed at repositioning itself as a company with a healthier and more eco-friendly image.

-This is the key to their exporting success.
+This is the key to exporting success.

-How do Mc Donald’s tailor their products to different countries?
+How does McDonald’s tailor its products to different countries?

 Among its different restaurants worldwide, operating in over 100 countries, we can find the iconic Big Mac almost everywhere.